f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 #.
 Click the ‘Send’ button and examine the response to ensure the
    settings were changed

 #.
-Click the “Step 3: Set BIGIP-B CMI Device Parameters” item in the
+Click the "Step 3: Set BIGIP-B CMI Device Parameters" item in the
    collection.
 Examine the operation (PATCH), URI and JSON body.
 We will PATCH and assign the Config Sync IP, Unicast Failover Address/Port and Mirroring IPs.